Quinn-Cattanach/Quinn-Cattanach/README.md

 ## Quinn Cattanach ##

-Student at Georgia Institute of Technology.
+Computer Science at Georgia Institute of Technology.
+Class of 2025.

+Contact: qcattanach3@gatech.edu